Sneaky Veggie Pasta Sauce for Toddlers (Healthy, Oil-Free & So Creamy)

 No matter how I roast or mash them, they wrinkle their noses.
 Even when I gently season everything with little tummies in mind, they still shake their heads “no.” But it turns out I’m just a bit more clever than they are—and this recipe was my master plan.

-My PLANTifull Fare Toddler Tomato Vegetable Sauce tucks veggies right into the pasta sauce, where they’re happily unnoticed.
+My sneaky veggie pasta sauce for toddlers tucks veggies right in where they’re happily unnoticed.
 It’s whole-food, plant-based, and stays true to the soul-warming, rustic charm of classic tomato pasta.
 One pot, big flavor, and deeply comforting—without a single suspicious bite.

 I’ve tried it all—roasted florets, squash cubes, veggie bowls, even “fun shapes.”
 But for my grandbabies, cauliflower and butternut squash are non-starters when they’re recognizable on the plate.